RDFLib/rdflib/docs/index.rst

 The package defines a plugin interface for parsers, stores, and serializers that other packages can use to implement parsers, stores, and serializers that will plug into the ``rdflib`` package.

-The diagram below describes the current set of plugins that are either built in to rdflib or are available in the `rdfextras <http://pypi.python.org/pypi/rdfextras/>`_ support package:
+The diagram below describes the current set of plugins that are either built in to rdflib or are available in extension projects:

 .. image:: /_static/plugins-diagram.svg
    :alt: rdflib plugin "architecture"